 Summer Students (arriving in May, June, July) have to meet special requirements based on age and experience:

-Empty Heading Under 18 Years Old 18-21 Years Old Over 21 Years Old
+Empty Heading Under 18 Years Old 18 Years Old and Over Without a Bachelor's Degree 18 Years Old and Over with a Bachelor's Degree

 New Students